-CM Certified Specialist (CMCS) Certification is awarded to participants who successfully completed and passed the Qualifying CMCS examination attached to the course, sends in an application detailing at least 1 year of CM experience and meets the experience requirements of the independent certification body.
+CM Certified Specialist (CMCS) Certification is awarded to participants who successfully completed and passed the Qualifying CMCS examination attached to the course, pay a one-time administrative fee and sends in an application detailing at least 1 year of CM experience and meets the experience requirements of the independent certification body.

 Participants will emerge with a clear understanding on the expectation of crisis management and its processes.
 These includes the understanding of the following:

 - Assemble the crisis management team members.